RainCat1998/obsidian-custom-attachment-location/README.md

 - `substitutions`: is an object with the following properties:
   - `app`: Obsidian app object.
-  - `fileName`: The filename of the current note.
+  - `noteFileName`: The filename of the current note.
-  - `filePath`: The full path to the current note.
+  - `noteFilePath`: The full path to the current note.
-  - `folderName`: The name of the folder containing the current note.
+  - `noteFolderName`: The name of the folder containing the current note.
-  - `folderPath`: The full path to the folder containing the current note.
+  - `noteFolderPath`: The full path to the folder containing the current note.
-  - `originalCopiedFileExtension`: Extension of the original copied to clipboard or dragged file.
+  - `originalAttachmentFileExtension`: Extension of the original attachment file.
-  - ``: File name of the original copied to clipboard or dragged file.
+  - `originalAttachmentFileName`: File name of the original attachment file.
   - `fillTemplate(template)`: Function to fill the template with the given format.
 E.g., `substitutions.fillTemplate('${date:YYYY-MM-DD}')`.
 - `format`: optional format string.